MarkB19988/Glossary-of-Development-Terms/README.md

 ##### 4. V-Model (Sequential)

-The V-Model can also be considered an evolution of the waterfall model.
-Instead of stepping down like the waterfall model, the  steps are displyed upwards after the coding phase, to form a V shape.
+ The V Model is a sequential model in which the steps flow downwards towards the goal.
+However, the steps are displyed upwards after the coding phase, to form a V shape.
 This V shape shows what relationship each step has between its associated testing phase.
 The biggest difference between the V model and the waterfall model is the implementation early test planning in the V model.
+At the end of the V model is the Verification and Validation phase that happens after all of the testing is completed, this phase is about testing the project as a whole and making sure that everything works together as intended.

 ##### 5. Feasibility Report